 1.3 Hardness and metallographic inspection

-The depth of the carburized layer of the gear is about 1.58mm, the average hardness of the tooth surface is 725HV1, and the hardness of the center is 43.0HRC, all in accordance with the technical requirements of the drawing.
+The gear’s carburized layer has a depth of approximately 1.58mm.
+The average hardness of the tooth surface is 725HV1, and the center’s hardness is 43.0HRC, which are all in accordance with the technical requirements of the drawing.

-According to method B in GB/T 10561-2005 Determination of the Content of Non metallic Inclusions in Steel – Micrographic Examination by Standard Rating Chart, all kinds of non-metallic inclusions are better than grade 0.5;
+According to method B in GB/T 10561-2005 Determination of the Content of Non-metallic Inclusions in Steel – Micrographic Examination by Standard Rating Chart, all types of non-metallic inclusions are superior to grade 0.5.

 According to GB/T6394-2017 Determination of Average Grain Size of Metals, the grain size is 6.5.

-The gear carburized layer is composed of a small amount of fine granular carbide+coarse acicular martensite+more retained austenite.
+The gear’s carburized layer comprises a small amount of fine granular carbide, coarse acicular martensite, and more retained austenite.

-It is evaluated as Grade 1 carbide, Grade 5 martensite and Grade 6 retained austenite according to GB/T 25744-2010 Metallographic Examination of Carburizing, Quenching and Tempering in Steel, which does not meet the requirements of GB/T 3480.5-2008 Calculation of Bearing Capacity of Spur and Helical Gears – Part 5: Strength and Quality of Materials for carburized steel surface structure and retained austenite content, as shown in Fig. 4.
+Based on GB/T 25744-2010 Metallographic Examination of Carburizing, Quenching, and Tempering in Steel, the carbide is rated as Grade 1, martensite as Grade 5, and retained austenite as Grade 6, which do not meet the requirements of GB/T 3480.5-2008 Calculation of Bearing Capacity of Spur and Helical Gears – Part 5: Strength and Quality of Materials for carburized steel surface structure and retained austenite content, as demonstrated in Figure 4.

 Fig. 4 Carburized layer structure (500 ×）

-The sample was cut from the crack source, polished and then corroded by 4% nitric acid alcohol corrosion solution.
+The specimen was obtained by cutting it from the source of the crack, polishing it, and then corroding it using a 4% nitric acid alcohol corrosion solution.